45 Cherry Place

 :: Committed to Mediation and Collaborative Law

-Nora Daniels' background includes over 30 years of courtroom experience and has been a mediator for over 25 years.
+Nora Daniels' background includes over 30 years of courtroom experience and she has been a mediator for over 25 years.
 Additionally, Nora Daniels is an active proponent of Collaborative Law.
 She was an editor of the Massachusetts Collaborative Law Journal.
 She has contributed to the Boston Women's Journal, and she is a contributor to other periodicals and law journals.
 She has lectured, particularly in the areas of Family Law and Collaborative Law for various organizations including local Chambers of Commerce.
 She has been interviewed by the Improper Bostonian.

 Attorney Nora Daniels is a member of the Massachusetts Council on Family Mediation (MCFM), the Association for Conflict Resolution (ACR), the Massachusetts Collaborative Law Council (MCLC), the International Academy of Collaborative Professionals (IACP), the Women Lawyers Network (WLN), the Massachusetts Bar Association (MBA) and the American Bar Association (ABA).
 She is a volunteer with REACH (Building Healthy Communities by Ending Domestic Violence).